 There are many reasons for your baby’s temperature to fluctuate, some not always a cause for concern.
 However, you know your baby better than anyone.

 If they’re showing signs of a fever, a rectal thermometer is the best method.
-Contact your pediatrician or Nurse Now if your newborn’s fever is higher than 100.4 degrees F. They will be able to help diagnose the underlying cause and recommend treatment.
+Contact your pediatrician if your newborn’s fever is higher than 100.4 degrees F. They will be able to help diagnose the underlying cause and recommend treatment.

 Before long, your little one will be feeling better.